zjchao/octavia/diskimage-create/README.rst

 =====
 This script and associated elements will build Amphora images.
 Current support is with an Ubuntu base OS and HAProxy.
-The script can use Fedora as a base OS but these will not initially be tested or supported.
+The script can use Fedora or CentOS as a base OS but these will not initially be tested or supported.
 As the project progresses and/or the diskimage-builder project adds support for additional base OS options they may become available for Amphora images.
 This does not mean that they are necessarily supported or tested.